 Taking a Semester Off

 Students must report to Global Student Services if they plan to take a semester off.
 In order to preserve F-1 status, your DSO will instruct you on when to depart the United States and will terminate your SEVIS record.
 In order to take a semester off, students should speak with a DSO, an academic advisor, and fill out the "departure form" online.
 Taking time off can have an impact on immigration benefits available to a student so it is important to consult an advisor before departing.

 Change of Status to F-1

 Learn more about changing your non-immigrant status to F-1 in the document below.
 You can contact an LCC DSO with questions about applying for a change of status to F-1 at firstname.lastname@example.org.
-Students pursuing a change of status are strongly advised to work with a trusted immigration attorney.
-LCC does not provide assistance with adjustment of status procedures.
-Successful adjustments to status should be reported to Global Student Services.
+Students pursuing a change of status are strongly advised to work with an immigration attorney.
+LCC does not provide assistance with change of status procedures.
+Successful changes of status should be reported to Global Student Services.

 Students are advised to keep all immigration documents in a safe place.
 LCC is required by the Department of Homeland Security (DHS) to maintain updated records in your secure student file.
 Please inform LCC when you have any renewed or updated immigration documents by emailing email@example.com.